-The Council discourages multiple small individual Grants.
-Once a Grant has been approved, in general a minimum of five cumulative years must elapse prior to a further Grant application being made.
-Where the total approval amount for multiple Grants exceeds the threshold level requiring the entering into a covenant, a covenant should be required.
+The Council discourages multiple small individual grants.
+Once a grant has been approved, in general a minimum of five cumulative years must elapse prior to a further grant application being made.
+Where the total approval amount for multiple grants exceeds the threshold level requiring the entering into a covenant, a covenant may be required.